owenyeo/tp/docs/UserGuide.md

 #### 2.6.1.
 User display

 At all times, this section displays the user profile.
 This consists of all the user information and the user schedule.
+Now, you can see your schedule at a glance!

 #### 2.6.2.
 Friend Display

 This section is blank by default.
-It displays the profile of whichever friend is selected from the list by clicking on it.
+It displays the profile of whichever friend is selected from the list by clicking on it.<br>
-Upon selection, the list cell of that friend will turn blue.
+Upon selection, the list cell of that friend will turn blue, and you can see your friend's details and schedule for qucik comaprisons.

 #### 2.6.3.
 Display features